-Two dead, four missing after India power plant dyke gives way
+Two dead, four missing after India power plant dike gives way

 The flow of fly ash swallowed up whole fields in its path in the village of Sasan in India’s central Madhya Pradesh state, district officials said.

-It was not clear how the dyke broke and Reliance Power said it was investigating the causes of the incident, adding the 4,000 megawatt (MW) power plant would continue to operate normally independent of relief operations.
+It was not clear how the dike broke and Reliance Power said it was investigating the causes of the incident, adding the 4,000 megawatt (MW) power plant would continue to operate normally independent of relief operations.

-“The bodies were found as far as five kilometres away from the ash dyke breach site,” Chaudhary told Reuters on Saturday, adding the four missing were also feared dead.
+“The bodies were found as far as five kilometres away from the ash dike breach site,” Chaudhary told Reuters on Saturday, adding the four missing were also feared dead.

 A team of rescue officials were still conducting search operations, Chaudhary said.